Richard Clement Moody: Overview of military and civic career

-Moody was in October 1841 appointed Lieutenant-Governor of the Falkland-Islands: this office was renamed Governor of the Falkland Islands in 1843, when he also became Commander-in-Chief of the Falkland Islands.
+Moody was in October 1841 appointed Lieutenant-Governor of the Falkland-Islands: this office was renamed Governor of the Falkland Islands in June 1843, when he also became Commander-in-Chief of the Falkland Islands.
 He served in these offices until July 1848, when he left Stanley, and arrived in England in February 1849.
 Moody in 1848 received the Knight Grand Cross of the Order of Military Merit of France.

 He served as an aide-de-camp to the British Colonial Office, on special service, from August 1849.
 He served at Chatham Dockyard and at Plymouth during 1851.
 Moody was appointed Commanding Royal Engineer of Newcastle-upon-Tyne in 1852, as which he served until 1854.
-Moody was Executive Officer at Malta, during 1854, during the Crimean War, but was compelled to resign from this post in May 1855 as a consequence of insufficient health.
-He toured Germany before his appointment as Commander of the Royal Engineers in Scotland in November 1855.
+Moody was Executive Officer at Malta, during 1854, during the Crimean War, but was compelled to resign from this post in May 1855 as a consequence of yellow fever.
+He was appointed Commander of the Royal Engineers in Scotland in November 1855, and toured Germany in 1856.

-Moody was appointed the Commander of the Royal Engineers, Columbia Detachment; the Chief Commissioner of Lands and Works for British Columbia; and the first Lieutenant-Governor of British Columbia, from December 1858 to July 1863.
+Moody was appointed the Commander of the elite Royal Engineers, Columbia Detachment; the Chief Commissioner of Lands and Works for British Columbia; and the first lieutenant governor of British Columbia, from December 1858 to July 1863.

-Moody returned to England from British Columbia in December 1863.
-He was Commanding Royal Engineer at Chatham Dockyard between March 1864 and January 1866.
-On 25 January 1866, he was promoted to Major-General, and he retired from the British Army, on full pay, later that month.
-Moody then served as a Municipal Commissioner, and expended his time between the learned societies of which he was a member.
+Moody returned to England from British Columbia in December 1863, whilst he continued to own over 3049 acres of land in British Columbia.
+Moody was Commanding Royal Engineer at Chatham Dockyard between March 1864 and January 1866.
+On 25 January 1866, he was promoted to Major-General, and he retired, at the age of 52 years, on full pay, later that month.
+He subsequently served as a Municipal Commissioner during 1868.

+Avocational life

+Moody subsequent to his retirement lived 'in great seclusion until his death' in 1887.
+His friends included the biologist Sir Joseph Dalton Hooker, the statesman and novelist Sir Edward Bulwer-Lytton (whose Rosicrucian novels he deemed to be decadently bourgeois), and the lawyer Sir Henry Pering Pellew Crease and his family.

 Moody was elected an Associate of the Institution of Civil Engineers on 23 April 1839, and was therefore one of its oldest members.
-He was also a Fellow of the Royal Geographical Society, and a Member of the Royal Agricultural Society, and an Honorary Associate of the Royal Institute of British Architects.
+He was also an Honorary Associate of the Royal Institute of British Architects, a Fellow of the Royal Geographical Society, a Fellow of the Society of Antiquaries of Scotland, and a Member of the Royal Agricultural Society.